 - Depending on your application deadline, you may have already completed the FAFSA for the calendar year.
 You can have the results sent to your prospective institution if that is the case.
 Be aware that you may lose money if you do a midyear transfer or transfer to a school with a different cost of attendance.

 - If you have not already completed the FAFSA during the calendar year, do so as close to October 1 as possible.
-In January, encourage your family to complete their tax returns as early as possible and make any necessary changes to the FAFSA after taxes are complete.

 - Ask your current professors or advisors for letters of recommendation.